theunicornguild/PopoTheWorkerDocs/05_due_dates/03_javascript_3_issues.md

 ### Default tasks don't have a moment object due date

 Give the default tasks in `App`'s state the current date and time as the default due date.
-First, import moment:
+First, import `moment` in your `App.js`:

 ```jsx
 import moment from "moment";